barrykooij/wp-car-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to manage, list and sell your cars online using WordPress
+The easiest way to manage, list and sell your cars online using WordPress!

 == Description ==